 Have a browse at Farmleigh farmers' market, which often has good kids' events and makes for a great day out in a stunning setting.
 There’s another farmers' market at People's Park at Dun Laoghaire, offering a massive range of foods next to a play park and the sea.

 Back in the centre, the Science Gallery at the back of Trinity has cool hands-on exhibits and another nice big café.
-Or get creative at the Museum of Modern Art with its excellent response room packed with pencils, paper, pens, pipe-cleaners and so on for kids to get busy.
+Or get creative at the Museum of Modern Art of Ireland (IMMA) with its excellent response room packed with pencils, paper, pens, pipe-cleaners and so on for kids to get busy.
 There's also a great café with a huge playroom with easels, acres of open grass for picnicking and running about, and stunning formal garden with maze-like hedges.

 Visit the GAA Museum, where interactive and touch-screen technology help bring to life the unique moments of hurling and gaelic football.
 You can also have a behind-the-scenes tour of Croke Park Stadium itself.